Naledi-Mokhethi/HospitalQueue/README.md

 It is designed to queue walk in patients based on the urgency of their medical emergency.

 ### Detailed Walkthrough
-- The project is follows the MVC framework.
+- The project is follows the MVC Structure.
 - It is built on .NET 8.
 - It is a C# website.
-- The project DAL uses SQL Express and was developed using SSM
+- The project DAL uses SQL Express and was developed using SSMS
+- The frontend is built using HTML, CSS and JavaScript.
+- On form submission there is a beautiful confirm dialog implemented with SweetAlert

 ### Developers Guide
 - Application was developed using visual studio however, vs-code can be used.